 To do this:

 - Hover over the edge of the wall.
-The vertice will turn orange.
+The face will turn orange.

 - Hit Tab and the selection changes to the wall’s top surface.

 Note: If the cursor is not selecting the item you wish, check the Selection Modes toolbar.